Bearded Dragon Care Sheet

 Bearded dragons need a varied diet that will normally consist of vegetables, insects, and non-citrus fruit.
 Baby/juvenile beardies require more live insects than adults because they are growing and need the protein.

 Feeder insects should be gut-loaded and no larger than the space between your beardie’s eyes.
 We recommend dusting insects with calcium and Vitamin D at least once a week.
-Commercial diets fortified with real crickets are also a good option and can provide your pet with proper balance of essential nutrients.
+Commercial diets fortified with real crickets (insects) are also a good option and can provide your pet with proper balance of essential nutrients.

 Keep in mind that some plants, vegetable, and vitamins are toxic for bearded dragons and should be avoided.
 Lists are available online and should be followed closely.